afeinstein20/atlas-tess/README.md

 - stacked_3I_1-2_v4.npy
 - stacked_A918PE_2-3.npy

 These additional data products will be found on Zenodo upon publication of the manuscript.
+We note that these additional files include the following data:

+- calibrated FFI shift-stacked cutouts, centered on 3I/ATLAS
+- background removed shift-stacked cutouts, centered on 3I/ATLAS
+- affiliated errors
+- quality flag for crowded versus non-crowded fields
+- the time of each integration, in MJD